Store Performance

 - SERVE — Are engaged visitors converting?
 The SERVE gauge measures the gap between high-intent dwell and purchase — the clearest indicator of commercial underperformance.

-Together, the three gauges give store managers and retail directors a complete picture of store performance — not as a single number, but as a diagnostic system that shows exactly where performance is strong and where it is leaking.
+Together, the three gauges give store managers and retail directors a complete picture of store performance — not as a single number, but as a decomposition.
+The same move hotels made when they split occupancy into RevPAR, and the same one online retail was born with: reach, engagement and conversion measured separately, because each needs a different fix.

 Store Performance Management: From Data to Decision